cell2fire/Cell2Fire/docsrc/source/rstfiles/Editing.rst

    :width: 23%
 .. image:: /image/Fire04.png
    :width: 23%

-In Test 2 the fire has an extensive amount of fule and is able to burn all 9 cells in 4 hours.
-When changing BUI there is a way to calculate a typical value but it is important to know that the DMC value has more weight when getting your value for BUI.
-Its also important to know that when you have a DMC value of 0 then BUI is zero.
+In Test 2, the fire has enough fuel which enables it to burn all 9 cells in 4 hours.
+We should always keep in consideration the Duff Moisture Code [DMC] value while calculating the Buildup Index [BUI] as it considerably affects it.
+When Duff Moisture Code [DMC] value is zero the value for Buildup Index [BUI] is also zero.

 Initial spread Index
 --------------------

-The ISI combines the FFMC and wind speed to indicate the expected rate of fire spread.
+The Initial Spread Index [ISI] combines the Fine Fuel moisture Code [FFMC] and Wind speed [WS] to indicate the expected rate of fire spread.
-Generally, a 13 km/h increase in wind speed will double the ISI value.
+Generally, a 13 km/h increase in wind speed will double the Initial Spread Index [ISI] value.
-The ISI is accepted as a good indicator of fire spread in open light fuel stands with wind speeds up to 40 km/h.
+The Initial Spread Index [ISI] is accepted as a good indicator for spread of fire for open light fuel with wind speeds up to 40 km/h.

-To explain how ISI works we will have to tests one with low winds and high a FFMC value
+To explain how it works we will have to tests the two scenarios, one with low Wind speed [WS] and the other with high Wind speed [WS].

-For Test 1 we have :
+**For Test 1:**

-* Wind speed 4 km/h
+* Wind speed [WS] 4 km/h
-* FFMC 95
+* Fine Fuel moisture Code [FFMC] 95
-* ISI is calculated to be 35.9
+* Initial Spread Index [ISI] is calculated as 35.9

-we get the following plots
+**These inputs resulted in the following graphs :**

 .. image:: /image/ISI1.png
   :width: 23%